bakonaanlong/Churn-Analysis/README.md

 ## 1. Background and Overview

-The **Churn Analysis Dashboard** is a strategic business intelligence tool designed to quantify customer attrition (churn) and identify underlying behavioral, demographic, and geographic drivers.
+This **Churn Analysis Dashboard** is a strategic business intelligence tool designed to quantify customer attrition (churn) and identify underlying behavioral, demographic, and geographic drivers.
 Built on a proprietary dataset of 19,873 registered users, the dashboard aggregates key performance indicators (KPIs) across age, gender, tenure, geography, and creditworthiness.

 ### Core Objectives
 - Measure churn magnitude (20.7% exit rate).